mcneel/developer.rhino3d.com/_guide_topics/general/essential_math/vector-mathematics.md

 ## Next Steps

-Now that you know vector math, check out the [Matrices and Trransformations]({{ site.baseurl }}/guides/general/essential_math/matrices-transformations/) guide to learn more about the moving, rotating and scaling objects..
+Now that you know vector math, check out the [Matrices and Transformations]({{ site.baseurl }}/guides/general/essential_math/matrices-transformations/) guide to learn more about the moving, rotating and scaling objects..